Businessman (film): Plot

 When Mumbai Police Commissioner Ajay Bhardwaj has declared the end of the mafia in the city, a brutal man named Vijay Surya arrives with the intention of conquering Mumbai.
-Staying at Dharavi with his friend, Surya recruits a group of gangsters and wins the support of a local politician named Laalu after getting a witness killed by his henchman Shakeel.
-Surya further helps the Dharavi locals clear their debts by making the henchmen rob the original copies of the loan documents kept at the local branch of Bank of Maharashtra and destroy the bank records.
+Staying at Dharavi with his friend, Surya recruits a group of gangsters and wins the support of a local politician named Lalu after getting a witness killed in jail by his henchman Shakeel.
+Surya further helps the Dharavi locals clear their debts by making his henchmen rob the original copies of the loan documents kept at the local branch of Bank of Maharashtra and destroy the bank records.
 While the locals hail him as their savior, Surya becomes feared for extortion.

 In order to safeguard himself from Ajay, Surya traps his daughter Chitra Bhardwaj and pretends to fall for her.
-One day, Surya learns that Central Minister Jaidev Ghanapuleti, who aspires to be the next PM, has sent some assassins to kill him.
-Surya tricks the men into believing that he is a guide sent to help them where he plants bombs in their food that explodes, resulting in a shootout.
+At the same time, Lalu requests Surya to make him the next mayor of Mumbai by threatening his opponent Arun Gokhale, who is endorsed by central minister and PM aspirant Ghanapuleti Jaidev.
+After being narrowly killed by Surya's men, Gokhale seeks Jaidev's help, and he sends his assassins; Surya, having been tipped by his right-hand Nazir, tricks the assassins into believing that he is a guide sent to help them where he plants bombs in their food that explodes, resulting in a shootout.
 While escaping, Surya sees Chitra, who has now learned of his true nature.
 When arrested, Surya accepts that he trapped her, but now he truly loves her.
 However, Ajay is forced to free Surya after his henchmen kidnap Chitra.
 Surya promises to give up crime in order to live with Chitra, but his proposal is turned down.
-So he decides to set up a business which cannot be touched by the police.
+So, he decides to legalize the mafia which cannot be touched by the police.